 In number theory, integer factorization or prime factorization is the decomposition of a composite number into smaller non-trivial divisors, which when multiplied together equal the original integer.

-And, since trial division is the easiest to understand of the integer factorization algorithms, here are couple of sentences from wikipedia:
+And, since trial division is the easiest to understand of the integer factorization algorithms, here are a couple of sentences from wikipedia:

-Given an integer n (the integer to be factored), trial division consists of systematically testing whether n is divisible by any smaller number.
-Clearly, it is only worthwhile to test candidate factors less than n, and in order from two upwards because an arbitrary n is more likely to be divisible by two than by three, and so on.
+Given an integer n (the integer to be factored), the trial division consists of systematically testing whether n is divisible by any smaller number.
+Clearly, it is only worthwhile to test candidate factors less than n and in order from two upwards because an arbitrary n is more likely to be divisible by two than by three, and so on.

 With this ordering, there is no point in testing for divisibility by four if the number has already been determined not divisible by two, and so on for three and any multiple of three, etc.

 Trial division is a laborious algorithm, yet it is good for small numbers.
-More can be found at wiki link above.
+More can be found at the wiki link above.